Thorgeir Stubø

-Thorgeir Stubø (12 November 1943 – 22 October 1986) was a Norwegian jazz musician (guitar) and composer.
-He was the father of Jazz guitarist Håvard, jazz singer Kjersti and theater director Eirik Stubø, and grandfather of electronica musician Mathias Stubø.
+Thorgeir Stubø (12 November 1943 – 22 October 1986) was a Norwegian jazz guitarist and composer.
+He was the father of jazz guitarist Håvard Stubø, jazz singer Kjersti Stubø and theater director Eirik Stubø, and he was the grandfather of electronica musician Mathias Stubø.

 Early life

-Stubø was born and raised in Narvik, and listened to music on radio from an early age.
-His attention was drawn to American Jazz an especially the music of John Coltrane, Tal Farlow, Wes Montgomery, Jimmy Raney and Jim Hall was important for his early musical development.
-Stubø started playing the guitar in an environment of flowering jazz music in Narvik, but moved to Oslo to get his education in the 1960'es.
-He studied philology at the University of Oslo and got a masters with the German languish as main subject.
-At the Oslo Jazz scene he was soon recognised for his expressive guitar style and was often seen at the student home "Nord Norsken", performing jazz, and played with up-coming musicians like Jan Garbarek, Knut Riisnæs, Svein Christiansen and Arild Andersen.
+Stubø was born and raised in Narvik, Norway and listened to music on radio from an early age.
+His attention was drawn to American jazz, especially to the music of John Coltrane, Tal Farlow, Wes Montgomery, Jimmy Raney and Jim Hall, all of which was important for his early musical development.
+Stubø started playing the guitar in Narvik, but moved to Oslo to get his education in the 1960s.
+He studied philology at the University of Oslo and got a masters with the German language as main focus.
+On the Oslo jazz scene, he was soon recognised for his expressive guitar style.
+He was often seen at the student home "Nord Norsken", performing jazz, and he played with up-coming musicians like Jan Garbarek, Knut Riisnæs, Svein Christiansen and Arild Andersen.

-Returning to Narvik, Stubø started working at Frydenlund high school as a teacher of language, but he was very much into the local music life.
-He also was a sportsman and enjoyed good results as a local skier, and loved the Northern Norway scenery as a hiker and an inspirational source.
+Returning to Narvik, Stubø started working at Frydenlund high school as a teacher of language and continued his participation in local music life.
+He also was a sportsman and a skier, and he hiked the northern Norway scenery as a source of inspiration.

 Career

-Even though getting a family and working as an ordinary teacher occupied much of his time, Stubø is regarded as the best Norwegian guitarist through all time.
-His first record Notice (Odin Records, 1981), with Henning Gravrok (saxophones), Bjørn Alterhaug (bass), Terje Bjørklund (piano) and Ernst-Wiggo Sandbakk (drums), all musicians from Northern Norway.
-It was a soft flowing album with references to Chick Corea's Jazz rock style, and was rewarded Spellemannprisen 1981.
-His next record, Live at Jazz Alive (Odin Records, 1983/1985), a live recording from the Jazz club Jazz Alive in Oslo, with Bernt Rosengren, Egil Kapstad, Terje Venaas and Egil Johansen, some of the best bop musicians in Scandinavia.
+Even though raising a family and working as an ordinary teacher occupied much of his time, Stubø is regarded as the best Norwegian guitarist through all time.
+His first record was Notice (Odin Records, 1981), with Henning Gravrok (saxophones), Bjørn Alterhaug (bass), Terje Bjørklund (piano) and Ernst-Wiggo Sandbakk (drums), all musicians from northern Norway.
+It was a soft flowing album with references to Chick Corea's jazz rock style, and was rewarded Spellemannprisen 1981.
+His next record, Live at Jazz Alive (Odin Records, 1983/1985), was a live recording from the jazz club Jazz Alive in Oslo, with Bernt Rosengren, Egil Kapstad, Terje Venaas and Egil Johansen, some of the best bop musicians in Scandinavia.
 These two records was released on the Norwegian Jazz Clubs own label, Odin Records.